 Final Analysis of the Phase 3 TOURMALINE-MM1 Study Investigating Ixazomib + Lenalidomide-Dexamethasone Vs Placebo-Rd in Relapsed Refractory Multiple Myeloma

 Background of the study:

-Despite an increasing number of treatment options for RRMM, there remains a need for efficacious & tolerable therapies for pts who are refractory to treatment or continue to relapse.
-Proteasome inhibitors (PIs) are a backbone of therapy, but parenteral PIs may be limited by treatment burden & the need for clinic/hospital visits.
-The first oral PI, ixazomib, is approved in combination with Rd (IRd) for the treatment of MM pts who have received ≥1 prior lines of therapy.
-Approval was based on the double-blind, placebo-controlled, phase 3 TOURMALINE‑MM1 study (Moreau NEJM 2016), which demonstrated a statistically significant improvement in progression-free survival (PFS) with IRd vs pRd (median PFS 20.6 vs 14.7 mo, HR 0.74, p=0.01).
+Despite an increasing number of treatment options for relapse/refractory multiple myeloma, there remains a need for efficacious and tolerable therapies for patients who are refractory to treatment or continue to relapse.
+Proteasome inhibitors (PIs) are a backbone of therapy, but parenteral PIs may be limited by treatment burden and the need for clinic/hospital visits.
+The first oral PI, ixazomib, is approved in combination with Revlimid and dexamethasone (IRd) for the treatment of myeloma patients who have received ≥1 prior lines of therapy.
+Approval was based on the double-blind, placebo-controlled, phase III TOURMALINE‑MM1 study (Moreau NEJM 2016), which demonstrated a statistically significant improvement in progression-free survival (PFS) with IRd vs pRd (median PFS 20.6 vs 14.7 mo, HR 0.74, p=0.01).
 With limited additional toxicity vs pRd, all-oral IRd is an important option for RRMM pts.

 In this video:

 Dr. Paul Richardson (Dana-Farber Cancer Institute, Boston, MA, USA) discusses the final analysis of the phase 3 TOURMALINE-MM1 study.